JulCzar/CzarK/README.md

 # CzarK

-This is an project of module to be used and provide easy access to DOM:
+This is a module project to be used and provide easier access to DOM:

 ### How it works?
 Instead of use: